AemikaChow/DATASOURCE/README.md

 # DATASOURCE for fAshIon

-- :pig: means the dataset is available.
+- :pig: means the dataset can be found
 - If you want to knwo more details of each datasets, please kindly find in

 ## Parsing